lexach91/US-accidents/README.md

     ![Weather pie chart](assets/documentation/weather-selector.png)

-    - This pie chart shows top 10 weather conditions during accidents.
+    - This pie chart shows the top 10 weather conditions during accidents.

     - Each weather condition can be clicked to apply filters to other charts

-    - Hovering above each weather condition will show a tooltip with the name of the weather condition and the amount of accidents
+    - Hovering above each weather condition will show a tooltip with the name of the weather condition and the number of accidents

     - Chart created with DC.js library (dc.pieChart)